 WAZE IT!!
 HAHA!
 Kidding, you can reach Montalban via Litex Road or Batasan Road.

-- Bring water and umbrella.
+- Bring water and an umbrella.
 It can really be hot around noon.

-- Food inside are pricey and not good so better pack something.
+- Food inside is pricey and not good so better pack something.
 There are only designated place to eat though.

 - Tour guides are available if you want for 400 pesos.
-They are really informative.
+They are informative.

 - You can try Noah’s Park resort beside it.
 It’s worth a penny too.

 - The most important, wait for it on Metrodeal.
 600 pesos is too much.